daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

-* Channels Divine Blessings
+* Canalise les Bénédictions Divines
 * A des Ascendants Nobles
 * Est sorti de l'Obélisque
 * Vole Plus Vite qu'une Balle
-* Masters Spells
+* Maîtrise les Sortilèges
 * Parle au Nom de la Terre

 **Ability Selection Guidelines**